Comparing Solr and Elasticsearch architectures

 Solr search architecture

-The Solr search server consists of a set of REST services, a search runtime framework that reuses the Solr search programming model, and a set of HCL Commerce foundation services that also provide access to the HCL Commerce database.
+The Solr search server consists of a set of REST services, a Solr search runtime framework, and a set of HCL Commerce foundation services.
+These services access the HCL Commerce database.

 The following diagram shows the Solr search server architecture: